rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/install-rancher/_index.md

 ---
 title: "3.
 Choose an SSL Option and Install Rancher"
 weight: 300
-aliases:
-  - /rancher/v2.x/en/installation/air-gap-single-node/config-rancher-system-charts/_index.md
 ---

 For development and testing in air gap environments, we recommend installing Rancher by running a single Docker container.
 In this installation scenario, you'll deploy Rancher to your air gap host using an image pulled from your private registry.

 For security purposes, SSL (Secure Sockets Layer) is required when using Rancher.
 SSL secures all Rancher network communication, like when you login or interact with a cluster.

 The [System Charts](https://github.com/rancher/system-charts) repository contains all the catalog items required for features such as monitoring, logging, alerting and global DNS.

-As of Rancher v2.3.0, a local copy of `system-charts` has been packaged into the `rancher/rancher` container.
+- As of Rancher v2.3.0, a local copy of `system-charts` has been packaged into the `rancher/rancher` container.
 To be able to use these features in an air gap install, you will need to run the Rancher install command with an extra flag, `-e CATTLE_SYSTEM_CATALOG=bundled`, which tells Rancher to use the local copy of the charts instead of attempting to fetch them from GitHub.
+- For Rancher prior to v2.3.0, you will need to mirror the `system-charts` repository to a location in your network that Rancher can reach.
+Then, after Rancher is installed, you will need to configure Rancher to use that repository.
+For details, refer to the documentation on [setting up the system charts for Rancher prior to v2.3.0.]({{<baseurl>}}/rancher/v2.x/en/installation/options/local-system-charts/#setting-up-system-charts-for-rancher-prior-to-v2-3-0)

 >**Do you want to...**
 >